jspreadsheet/ce/README.md

 # [![Build Status](http://www.bossanova.uk/templates/default/img/logo-jexcel.png)](https://bossanova.uk/jexcel)

 [**jExcel**](http://bossanova.uk/jexcel) is is a very light jquery plugin to embed a spreadsheet, compatible with Excel, in your browser.
 You can load data straight to a jExcel table from a JS array, json or even a CSV file.
 You can copy and paste from or to Excel straight to a jExcel table.
-You can easily integrate jExcel with other third party jquery plugin to create your own custom colums, custom editors, and others.
-And, jExcel has a plenty of nice features such as key-value dropdown, CSV loading/exporting, multiple spreadsheets and much more.
+You can easily integrate jExcel with other third party jquery plugin to create your own custom columns, custom editors, and much more. jExcel has a plenty of nice features such as key-value dropdown, CSV loading/exporting, multiple spreadsheets and much more.
 We have a large roadmap ahead and we are constantly improving, so don't forget to send us your ideas.

 ## Main advantages